zhilinzhang340/Mapping-genetic-modifiers-of-epimutation-rates-codes-Zhilin_Zhang/README.md

 - `workflow/WGBS/README.md`: WGBS preprocessing, methylation-state calling, AlphaBeta epimutation-rate estimation, and QTL mapping.
 - `workflow/ATAC/README.md`: ATAC-seq quality control, trimming, alignment, duplicate removal, peak calling, and accessibility-divergence analysis.
-- `workflow/RNAseq/README.md`: RNA-seq preprocessing, expression quantification, normalization, and downstream expression analyses.
+- `workflow/RNAseq/README.md`: RNA-seq preprocessing and expression quantification.

 The top-level README provides an overview of the repository and maps the main manuscript figures to scripts and processed input tables.
 The workflow-specific README files provide more detailed instructions for each data type.